Our guide to Payroll in Trinidad & Tobago

 Income Tax

-The total amount of income earned in Trinidad and Tobago is taxable whether or not it is received here.
-Taxpayers are entitled to an annual Personal Allowance of TT$90,000.00 (effective January 1, 2023), plus 70% of NIS employees contributions and a taxpayer’s annuities approved by the BIR, up to a maximum of total pension contribution of TT$30,000.00 annually.
+Taxpayers are entitled to an annual Personal Allowance of TT$90,000.00 (effective January 1, 2023), plus 70% of NIS employees contributions and a taxpayers annuities approved by the BIR, up to a maximum of total pension contribution of TT$50,000 annually.
 Any annuity premiums above this amount are not tax deductible.
-Income tax is not payable on the first TT$90,000.00 of income; therefore, no income tax is due if earnings are less than this amount.
+This means that income tax is not payable on the first TT$90,000.00 of income; therefore, no income tax is due if earnings are less than this amount.
 The excess of the personal allowance, 70% NIS contribution and annuities approved by the BIR is taxed at a rate of 25% if the chargeable amount is less than TT$1 million annually.
 Effective January 1, 2017, chargeable income exceeding TT$1 million attracts a PAYE tax rate of 30%.

 Health Surcharge